 - Andover Public Library has a Children’s Story Time, monthly LEGO Club, and Family Movie night among other activities.

-Free Play Areas
+Free and Cheap Play Areas / Indoor Playgrounds

 - McDonald’s Indoor PlayPlace: Take the kids for an ice cream treat or for lunch.
 Either way, you can enjoy the free Wi-Fi while the kids enjoy the indoor PlayPlace.
 The McDonald’s locations on Seneca & Douglas, Hydraulic & I-135, West Kellogg & Maple St., K-96 & N. Rock Rd., Webb Rd. & Harry St., and the Park City location on 61st St. & I-135 all have indoor PlayPlaces.